Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Case Studies

 \subsubsection{Prediction using Cross-validation}

-We predict the risk scores using the LOOCV for two models, the CoxPH model (\ref{eq:null}) and the FCoxPH model (\ref{eq:model}).
-For a given pathology image $I \in \{1,2,\ldots,246 \}$, the models are trained for the rest 245 images.
+We predict the risk scores using the LOOCV for the CoxPH and FCoxPH models.
+For a given pathology image $I \in \{1,2,\ldots,230 \}$, the models are trained for the rest 229 images.
 The risk score of $I$ is predicted using the trained model.
-We repeat it for all 246 images, and the predicted risk scores are averaged for each patient.
-We assign 143 patients into two groups of 71 high-risk patients and 72 low-risk patients using the median patient-wise risk score.
+We repeat it for all 230 images, and the predicted risk scores are averaged for each patient.
+We assign 133 patients into two groups of 66 high-risk patients and 67 low-risk patients using the median patient-wise risk score.

 The proposed FCoxPH model shows a better separation between the two groups over the CoxPH model.
 The Kaplan-Meier plots of the high- and low-risk groups predicted by the two models are presented in Figure~\ref{fig:KMplot}.
-The p-value of the log-rank test of the FCoxPH model is $8\times10^{-9}$, which is smaller than that of the CoxPH model $1\times10^{-5}$.
-The hazard ratios between the predicted high-risk group and the low-risk group of the FCoxPH and CoxPH models are $6.837$ and $4.032$, respectively.
+The p-value of the log-rank test of the FCoxPH model is $4\times10^{-7}$, which is smaller than that of the CoxPH model $6\times10^{-5}$.
+The hazard ratios between the predicted high-risk and low-risk groups of the FCoxPH and CoxPH models are $5.381$ and $3.682$, respectively.

-Note that the GP model using SECT of \cite{crawford2019} is not applied to the lung pathology image analysis in our study.
-First, the SECT is sensitive to the rotation and location, making it unsuitable for pathology images.
-Also, about 69\% of observations are right-censored (98 out of 143 patients), so the outcome of the GP model, which cannot consider censoring, is not reliable.